open-amt-cloud-toolkit/docs/docs/Tutorials/uitoolkitReact.md

 ## Create a New React App

 The React app can be created in any preferred development directory.
-The MPS can continue to run while creating and running the app.

 1. In a Terminal or Command Prompt, go to your preferred development directory.

-2. Run the following commands to create sample React app named `my-app`.
+2. Create a sample React app named `my-app`.

     ``` bash
     npx create-react-app my-app
     ```

-3. Change to the my-app directory:
+3. Change to the `my-app` directory:

     ``` bash
     cd my-app
     ```

-## Add UI Toolkit
+## Install UI Toolkit

-1. Run the following command to add the UI Toolkit and install the required dependencies:
+1. Install the UI Toolkit and required dependencies.

     ``` bash
     npm install @open-amt-cloud-toolkit/ui-toolkit-react@{{ repoVersion.ui_toolkit_react }}
     ```

-2. Run the following commands to start the web UI locally:
+2. Start the React web UI locally.

     ``` bash
     npm start